jamjamjon/usls/README.md

 ## 👾 Linking

-For detailed setup instructions, refer to the [ONNXRuntime documentation](https://ort.pyke.io/setup/linking).
+For detailed setup instructions, refer to the [ORT documentation](https://ort.pyke.io/setup/linking).

 <details>
 <summary>For Linux or macOS users</summary>